Monthly Planting Guidelines

 - issues.
 Never give up!

-Make a list for winter tasks
+Make a list of winter tasks

 Now that you’ve got your analysis done, take some time to sit down to create to-do lists for the rest of fall and winter.
 Peek ahead in these calendar guides for the next several months to see if you’ll be able to keep up with what’s recommended and what you’ll need to help you with those tasks.